-How to Mark eMail as Unread in iOS
+How to Mark eMail as Unread on iPhone & iPad Mail

 One of the many subtle changes to iOS Mail app in modern versions is how marking emails works in the Mail app.
 The latest versions of Mail for iPhone and iPad now tuck the Mark as Unread option into a flag menu, which resides in the toolbar of an active email message.

 This replaced what used to be a very obvious “Mark as Unread” option sitting atop each open email in prior releases of the iOS Mail app.
 The new feature is really quite nice once you get the hang of it, so here is how to mark emails as unread with the flag menu in iOS Mail:

 - Open a Mail message and tap the arrow icon or flag icon (in earlier iOS versions) in the lower left corner

 - Tap “Mark as Unread” from the popup menu to immediately set the read message to unread status

 Super fast and very easy, it works exactly the same in Mail app for any iOS device regardless of hardware or version running on iPhone, iPad, or iPod touch.

 This may look very slightly different in each versions of iOS, prior releases of Mail are shown here:

 It doesn’t matter what version of iOS you’re running this feature will work as long as it’s slightly modern, it has been around from iOS 6 onward well through to iOS 13 and surely beyond.
 Do note that the latest versions of iOS Mail also include a handy gesture for marking messages as unread (or read).